ecerami/wdl_sandbox/README.md

 ## About

-This git repo contains a sandbox learning and running Cromwell + WDL.
+This git repo contains a sandbox for learning and running Cromwell + WDL.

 ## Installation